liuprestin/relurpify/README.md

-use codellama             # switch models (persisted back to the config) lsps                      # show LSP availability + detected languages task Summarize README.md  # run a one-off coding/analysis task apply lang=go main.go :: add logging around foo() detect                    # re-run detection if you install new tooling exit
+use codellama             # switch models (persisted back to the config) lsps                      # show LSP availability + detected languages task Summarize README.md  # run a one-off coding/analysis task write Build a hello world  # generate a new file or scaffolding apply lang=go main.go :: add logging around foo() detect                    # re-run detection if you install new tooling exit
 ```

 The shell wires itself up using the recorded LSP servers, workspace root, and Ollama endpoint/model so every task/`apply` run behaves like the dedicated CLI helpers while keeping the context in one session.

+On startup the shell will prompt for a workspace directory (creating it if needed) and ask you to choose which detected Ollama model to use.
+Behind the scenes a persistent toolchain manager keeps language servers alive across commands, so once a Go/Rust/etc. proxy launches, subsequent tasks reuse the same process instead of incurring startup cost.
+The active tooling summary is stored inside the agent context so coding workflows know exactly which helpers are available.

+The `.relurpify/config.json` file now tracks a `languages` array (autofilled from file extensions it sees).
+On first launch the shell asks which languages you want active so you can trim/expand the list.
+If you later run `apply` with a new language (for example by setting `--lang rust`), the shell records it automatically, warms the matching LSP, and persists the change for future sessions.

+Tool-calling can also be toggled via the `tool_calling` flag.
+When it remains disabled, the shell automatically swaps to a manual coder agent that parses JSON edit plans from the model and writes files itself—so models without function calling still create real files.
+You can edit the config manually or rerun the shell to change the setting.

 ### Generate documentation (HTML site + architecture outline)